 Abstract

 While the scientific community readily collaborates across international borders, the boundaries of administrative units – particularly the nation-state – can be critical in defining the availability of scientific resources, the management of crises and the use of land.
-Managing border eruptions can be particularly challenging when international relations between the relevant countries are strained or complex, or when political agendas become involved.
+Managing border eruptions can be particularly challenging when international relations between the relevant nation-states are strained or complex, or when political agendas become involved.
 Given that over 700 volcanoes lie within 100 km of an international border, and over 1300 are within 250 km, the potential for cross-border eruption impacts is significant.
 This paper aims to provide an overview of the topic.
 It presents results from a global study of volcanoes on or near borders and uses five case studies to highlight key issues that arise in the management of risk at such volcanoes.
 While volcano monitoring provides critical support for hazard assessment and decision-making, its availability depends on the policies of particular governments and institutions.
 Furthermore, the complexity and diversity of volcanic hazards, activity and impacts can exacerbate existing cross-border inequalities in vulnerabilities, in scientific resources, in disaster management and mitigation capacity and indeed public awareness.
-The paper suggests some preliminary approaches that might aid the management of transborder eruptions, and argues that preparation for such eruptions should take place before crises occur.
+We suggest that pre-crisis planning and communication, resource sharing and international agreements can help to mitigate the challenges of cross-border eruptions.

 Introduction

-This paper offers an overview of challenges that surround volcanoes on or close to international borders.
-It considers volcanic crises in particular, but also deals with long-term management challenges, including the establishment of effective monitoring networks and the management of volcanic areas as geoparks.
-The management of volcanic risk in general involves diverse boundary-crossings, including between disciplines, policy domains (such as air quality/health, civil defence, tourism and mining), and between institutions (such as the mandates of geological surveys and civil protection institutions).

-The UN International Strategy for Disaster Reduction (UNISDR), which is the responsible agency for disaster risk reduction within the UN (though not the only agency involved), is currently working towards implementing the Sendai Framework for Disaster Risk Reduction 2015-2030 (SFDRR).
+The United Nations International Strategy for Disaster Reduction (UNISDR), which is the responsible agency for disaster risk reduction within the UN (though not the only agency involved), is currently working towards implementing the Sendai Framework for Disaster Risk Reduction 2015-2030 (SFDRR).
 The SFDRR was ratified by the UN member states in March 2015, and calls, in particular, for a stronger role for science in disaster risk reduction (Murray et al., 2015).
 It also identifies four spatial scales for disaster risk reduction (DRR): local, national, regional and international.
-While there are specific targets at each scale, critical aspects of the latter two concern resource sharing and coordination.
+While there are specific targets at each scale, critical aspects of the latter two concern resource sharing and coordination across international borders – something identified as a challenge in disaster risk reduction (Lidskog et al., 2009).
+This paper considers the particular challenge of cross-border eruptions.